 One of the most closely guarded secrets in the business world is Google’s top secret algorithm that it uses to rank websites in its search results.
 Most of the Google employees don’t even know the exact details, and the self-proclaimed “SEO experts” typically know even less.
-But, I’m going to show you a valuable trick that forces Google to reveal the most important ranking factors for your most valuable keywords and how you can use this information to steal your competitors’ best backlinks.
+But, I’m going to show you a valuable trick that forces Google to reveal the most important ranking factors for your most valuable keywords and how you can use this information to steal your competitors’ best backlinks, take a look at this great free backlinks checker now! or something like that will be fine.

 What’s The Trick?